airborne-commando/OPSEC-OSINT-Tools/markdown/Digital-Profiling.md

 >"Threatening or intimidating security messages are not particularly effective, especially because they increase stress to such an extent that the individual may even be repulsed or deny the existence of the need for any security decision" (Bada, Sasse, & Nurse, 2019, p.
 4.1)[^6].

+See also harassment:

+>"to annoy persistently, to create an unpleasant or hostile situation for especially by uninvited and unwelcome verbal or physical conduct."
+(Merriam-Webster, 2025)[^10]

 ---

 ## 1. Understand the Basics